 The budget must allocate sufficient funds to provide for at least one representative from the state to attend an annual 2-5 day federally initiated CBCAP grantees conference, when the meeting is conducted in person.
-Attendance at this meeting is a grant requirement.
+In the event this meeting is virtual, funds budgeted for travel can be re-allocated to other activities that align with CBCAP program purposes.
+Participation in this meeting is a grant requirement.

 The nature of the formula provision is such that states claiming leveraged funds will not know what their total grant award will be when the application is submitted.
 Consequently, a state with a leveraged funds claim will not know what will constitute its 20 percent match.
 Therefore, for application purposes, the 20 percent match should be determined based on the population-only portion of the formula.
-Attachment 2 includes a table showing an estimate of the amount each state will receive based on population.
+Attachment 2 includes a table showing an estimate of the amount each state will receive based on population based on FY2021 appropriation levels.
+Because FY2022 appropriations have not been finalized at the time this Program Instruction was released, CBCAP state lead agencies should use the estimates provided in Attachment 2 to determine budgets and 20 percent match amounts.
 Within 30 days of receipt of the Grant Award Letter, the lead agency must submit an amended budget to CBCAP@acf.hhs.gov to reflect a 20 percent match of the full amount of the grant award.